The University of Dallas is committed to protecting the dignity of every human person.

 "The human being is single, unique, and unrepeatable, someone thought of and chosen from eternity, someone called and identified by name." -- Pope John Paul II

-At the University of Dallas, faculty, staff, and students are dedicated to upholding the Catholic Church's teaching that every person is made in God's image.
+The University of Dallas is dedicated to upholding the Catholic Church's teaching that every person is made in God's image.

 The Church's composition creates an opportunity to learn about the beauty in uniqueness, culturally and individually.